AFishyButler/SummarizeNFromC/README.md

 nature of the package, its contents, the aims of the project, and example usage.

-*SummarizeNFromC.Rproj:* Contains the project options and can be used as a shortcut for opening the project directly from the file system.

 # Overview

 <!-- badges: start -->